 The action against such vehicles has been started with the collaboration of Excise and Taxation Department and Lahore police.
 The Chief Minister Special Monitoring Unit will supervise the entire system.

-Other than this, the Dealers Vehicles Registration System is also introduced in the major cities of the province for the similar purpose.
+Other than this, the Dealers Vehicles Registration System is also introduced in the major cities of the province for a similar purpose.
 With this system, the registration book and license number plate would be issued at sale point of the vehicles.
 No one will be allowed to take the vehicle from dealer showroom without registration.

 A detailed briefing was given regarding reforms being made with the collaboration of SMU Law and Order and Excise & Taxation Department in a special meeting presided over by Punjab Chief Minister Muhammad Shahbaz Sharif.